 Day two or three, depending on how you count ‘em, of my 3rd quest to South by Southwest in Austin Texas… And I gotta say, it’s shaping up just fine man.
 You know, I’m keeping up a solid effort and fully professional about spreading the love of my job, and that’s going really well.
 Also very important to maximize the party and good times, and that, too, is progressing suitably well.

-Despite shaking off some nasty flu and general haggardness from excess travel and in general just haven’t taken very good care of myself, and then coupled with some disorganization and long stories about things that didn’t get printed and didn’t get delivered and stuff, yeah it’s rolling along just fine.
-Let’s see, well where shall I start this time around?
+Despite shaking off some nasty flu and general haggardness from excess travel and in general just haven’t taking very good care of myself, and then coupled with some disorganization and long stories about things that didn’t get printed and didn’t get delivered and stuff, yeah it’s rolling along just fine.

-Let’s just say yesterday morning,… because the night before I think I told you about,… it was a night down at the Gingerman, one of my favourite beer drinking places and it’s moved around the corner to a location that might even be finer than its previous.
-Well I’m really surprised that’s even possible because that old location was just fine.
+Recap: Last night down at the Gingerman, one of my favourite beer drinking places (which has moved around the corner to a location that might even be finer than its previous, though I’m really surprised that’s even possible because that old location was just fine).

 Yesterday I rallied up after my slumber and scarfed down some nasty coffee and went down to the Hideout Coffee Shop.
 I met up with this nice Canadian lady that I met every time that I’m down here and as soon as I walked in the door she said, “You’re here from Canada” and I’m like, “Yes I am!”

 It was packed and hectic.
-Just like last year I was late.
-There were these migas breakfast burritos laden with a bunch of leftover odds n ends shit: egg, cornflakes, etc. Tasty.
+Just like last year, I was late for these migas breakfast burritos laden with a bunch of leftover odds n ends shit: egg, cornflakes, etc. Tasty.
 I really needed a good proper breakfast!
 Where should I go?
 She told me some directions to this place and I thought I was going off track but then it all came together and I got some wicked blueberry pancakes at the Counter Cafe with poached eggs just the way i like em.

-Again, I am in some dire need of sustenance.
-I was thinking that I needed to nourish the body to nourish the soul.
+If you’re not careful you end up living on appetizers, which is why today I’m on a quest for a proper breakfast, so again, I am in some dire need of sustenance – need to nourish the body to nourish the soul.
 At the Hideout I got a big giant smoothie.
 It was quite charming.